gmcginnis/Chem313_Lab11_LCMS/README.md

 # Chem313_Lab11_LCMS
-Data analysis of (fabricated) LC-MS levoglucosan samples and calibration curve
+Data analysis of (fabricated) LC-MS levoglucosan samples and calibration curve.
+Please note that the data for this anaylsis has been fabricated and does not represent true/known values.